lastres0rt/kitty-clicker/README.md

 ## How To Play

-1. Click here to open up the site: http://lastres0rt.github.io/kitty-clicker/ 👾
+1. Click here to open up the site:➡️ http://lastres0rt.github.io/kitty-clicker/ 👾
 1. Click a cat's name up top.
 2. Click the picture of the cat. 😸 🐈
 3. Watch the kitty's number go up! 💯 ⬆️